lukearend/osrs-hiscores/README.md

 * Python 3.9+ (download [here](https://www.python.org/downloads/))
 * Docker (download [here](https://docs.docker.com/get-docker/))
+* AWS account with credentials installed in `~/.aws` directory (a free tier account can be created [here](https://aws.amazon.com/free))

 Methods
 -------

 * Data were scraped for the top 2 million players on the OSRS hiscores.
+Data consists of xp, rank, and level in each OSRS skill as well as overall; and rank/score stats for clue scrolls, minigames and bosses.
-* Account data were deduplicated, sorted and subsampled to take skill level columns only.
+* Account data were deduplicated, sorted and subsampled to keep skill level columns only.
+After deduplication, 1999625 records remained.
+Each record is a length-23 vector giving an account's levels in the 23 OSRS skills.
-* Accounts were segmented into 2000 clusters based on similarity of skills for three different splits:
+* Accounts were segmented into 2000 clusters based on similarity of skills for three different sets of feature columns, or 'splits', of the dataset:
   * 'all': all 23 OSRS skills
   * 'cb': the 7 combat skills
   * 'noncb': the 16 non-combat skills
-* For each split of the dataset, clustering resulted in a set of cluster centroids and a cluster ID for each player.
+* For each split of the dataset, clustering resulted in a set of 2000 cluster centroids (with dimensionality 23, 7 or 16) and a cluster ID associated with each player.
+Clustering was performed with a standard implementation of k-means using L2 distance.
 * Cluster centroids were projected from their ambient dimensionality to 3D space.
+Dimensionality was reduced using UMAP.
-* Quartiles (the 0, 25, 50, 75 and 100th percentiles) in each skill were computed by aggregating the accounts in each cluster.
+* Quartiles (the 0, 25, 50, 75 and 100th percentiles) in each skill were computed by aggregating the accounts belonging to each cluster.
 * The clustering results were assembled into a serialized data file.
 Player stats were written to a database to provide quick result lookups.
-These two resources are used by the final application.
+The final application makes use of these two resources.

 Project ideas
 -------------